 The Projects and Construction Review: Qatar

-Qatar is a small peninsular country on the west side of the Gulf, with a population of about 2.78 million.2 The country is primarily comprised of economic migrants – Qatari citizens make up only 11.6 per cent of the total population.3 Qatar's economy has continued to grow despite the new geopolitical context in the Gulf Cooperation Council (GCC) and it is likely that Qatar's economy will continue to do so for the foreseeable future.
+Qatar is a small peninsular country on the west side of the Gulf, with a population of about 2.81 million.2 The country is primarily composed of economic migrants – Qatari citizens make up only 11.6 per cent of the total population.3

 The year in review